Ayr Gold Cup Festival preview, tips, trainer quotes & horses to follow

 Ed Watson is our man on the ground for Scotland’s biggest and most valuable Flat fixture of the year - the three-day Ayr Gold Cup Festival.

-Here, in the first of his daily pieces, the Scottish Sun columnist and Racing TV analyst highlights some key points to consider as we build towards Saturday’s feature £180,000 Virgin Bet Ayr Gold Cup, as well as some of the horses to look out for, including an old favourite with an excellent course record.
+In the second of his daily pieces, the Scottish Sun columnist and Racing TV analyst highlights three Yorkshire raiders to follow as the action cranks up a notch in the build-up towards Saturday’s feature events.

-Racehorse trainers, just like the rest of us, are creatures of habits.
-And I’m guessing, just like me, Kevin Ryan might be a man who likes to store his CDs in alphabetical order and ensure the labels on the tins of soup and Heinz beans in his pantry all face forwards.
+Richard Fahey makes a point of targeting the 6f nursery, which doubles up as the first race of the three-day fixture to take place over the Gold Cup course and distance.
+The Musley Bank maestro has won three of the last seven renewals, including with Straits Of Moyle in 2021 (3/1 fav) and 18/1 rag Outrun The Storm in 2020.
+Little wonder, then, that Ramazan - a leading fancy to strike Gold on Saturday - was sent off the 9/4 jolly to make it three in a row for Fahey 12 months ago, only to find main market rival Prairie Falcon a neck too strong.

-When it comes to late-maturing two-year-olds, you just know he’ll run what he thinks are his best three-year-old prospects in York’s monstrously-rich Convivial Maiden, then send them on to Ayr for the fixture I bet he still fondly refers to as the Western Meeting.
+Fahey also scooped top honours in this race with the well-backed Donjuan Triumphant in 2015, while Lightning Attack (100/30 fav), George Bowen (10/1), Heatongrad (11/1) and Theos Lolly (33/1) have all hit the frame in those previous seven runnings.

 Watch Race Replay